omeka/omeka-s-developer/docs/key_concepts/modules.md

 Run

-    $ vendor/bin/doctrine orm:schema-tool:update --dump-sql
+    $ php application/data/scripts/update-db-data-module.php <ModuleName>

-and copy the relevant statements.
+and copy the statements it outputs.
 In your `Module.php` file's `install` function, copy it into the `$sql` variable with this pattern:

 ```php
     public function install(ServiceLocatorInterface $serviceLocator)